selimslab/selimslab.github.io/index.md

 # Project Delta

-A digital space to create and share
+A digital space to create, collect, and share

 ## Contents